 How to use the command 'inkview' (with examples)

-Use case 1: Preview an SVG
+Use case 1: Preview a single SVG file

 Code: